The Difference Between Workers’ Comp and Disability in Arkansas

 Workers’ compensation and disability are two programs that work to the benefit of injured and disabled workers respectively.
 However, there are differences between workers’ comp and disability that a person should know about before filing an application for either program.
-For example, workers’ compensation is for employees who suffer a serious injury at their place of employment.
-If you or a family member is interested in filing for workers’ comp or disability, you should consult with an experienced Fayetteville workers’ compensation lawyer today.
+For example, Workers’ Compensation is for employees who suffer a serious injury at their place of employment.
+If you or a family member is interested in filing for workers’ comp or disability, you should consult with an experienced Fayetteville AR Workers’ Compensation lawyer today.
 For years the Kieklak Law Firm has helped residents of Arkansas file for benefits whether they were through the state’s workers’ comp program or Social Security’s Disability Insurance.
-Disability lawyer Ken Kieklak is here to explain the difference between workers’ comp and disability in Arkansas.
+Fayetteville AR disability lawyer Ken Kieklak is here to explain the difference between workers’ comp and disability in Arkansas.

 Workers’ Compensation vs. SSDI